 - United States citizens, permanent residents, DACA recipients, or current visa holders who reside in the 50 United States or its territories.

-- Individuals who currently serve as the Founder, Co-Founder, President, CEO, or Executive Director.
+- Individuals who are the principal of their initiatives or organizations, including Founder, Co-Founder, President, CEO, or Executive Director.

 - Individuals who are 18 years of age or older.